smallcat9603/simgrid/simgrid-template-s4u/README.md

    the `add_executable` line of your `CMakeLists.txt` file.

 ## Dependencies
-- SimGrid version 3.20 or better is required (S4U is rather recent)
+- SimGrid version 3.22 or better is required
 - cmake, g++ or clang++, libboost-dev